-Here are three simple and accessible somatic practices that you can do anytime you notice the distorted thoughts and fears of your eating disorder pulling you under:
+I want to share some simple and accessible somatic practices that you can do anytime you notice the distorted thoughts and fears of your eating disorder pulling you under.

-When you are feeling isolated and trapped in “ED head”, it’s time to connect with your body.
+When you’re feeling isolated and trapped in “ED head”, it’s time to connect with your body.
 You can do this seated, standing, or lying down.
 You may want to close your eyes or lower your gaze to decrease the distraction around you.
-As you practice more, you will find that you are able to do this with your eyes open.
+As you practice more, you’ll find you’re able to do this with your eyes open.
 Simply begin to feel your feet.
 If you would like to take your shoes off, allowing more direct contact with the surface beneath you, that is fine.
 Become interested in the places that your feet may feel cool or warm.
 Notice the places that your shoes may be pinching or feeling tight.

 Now begin to find where you feel your breath.
 It is easiest to feel your breath in your nostrils or perhaps the soft movement of air just above your upper lip.
 You may also notice the rise and fall of your chest or belly.
 Placing your hands over your heart and your belly will help.
 Taking your time, allow yourself to feel held and supported here by the ground or chair or surface beneath you.
 Allow yourself to sink into this connection with your body and your breath.
 If you find yourself thinking once again, simply bring yourself back to your breath.
 Be reminded that it is the nature of the human mind to think.
 You are not doing anything wrong.
 Simply connect again to your breath and the sensations in your feet.

-When you are feeling chased down the rabbit hole of your eating disorder thoughts it is time to shift your perspective.
+When you are feeling chased down the rabbit hole of your eating disorder thoughts it’s time to shift your perspective.
 Getting curious about your experience in the present moment allows you to find a way out.
 An accessible way to get out of this tight spot and expand your perception is through taking an inventory of your senses.
+What are you:

-- What are you SEEING right now?
-Become curious about your surroundings-what are the colors, the shapes, the textures of the objects in your sight?
+- SEEING right now?
+Become curious about your surroundings.
+What are the colors, the shapes, the textures of the objects in your sight?

-- What are you HEARING right now?
-You may want to close your eyes or lower your gaze and begin to notice any sounds that you are able to hear both near and as far away as possible
+- HEARING right now?
+You may want to close your eyes or lower your gaze. begin to notice any sounds that you’re able to hear both near and far

-- What do you SMELL right now?
-Take several deep breaths and see if there are any subtle aromas for you to become curious about.
+- SMELLING right now?
+Take several deep breaths.
+See if there are any subtle aromas for you to become curious about.

-- What do you TASTE right now?
-Even if you are not actually eating anything at the moment, become curious about the tastes inside your mouth.
+- TASTING right now?
+Even if you’re not eating anything at the moment, become curious about the tastes inside your mouth.
 Again, you may want to close your eyes or lower your gaze to decrease outside stimulation.
 Open and close your mouth so that your jaw will release and relax.
 Invite your tongue to drop away from the roof of your mouth.
 Notice any taste sensation available to you.

 It is likely that you are much more present now and perhaps feeling calmer.
-This is a good time to say to yourself, “I am enough, in this moment, just as I am.”
+This is a good time to say to yourself:

-- Notice and acknowledge that you are struggling, worrying, or feeling uncomfortable.
+- Notice and acknowledge that you’re struggling, worrying, or feeling uncomfortable.
 Bring awareness to the fact that you are suffering using your own words, such as “This is really hard.”